Thinkinary/thinkinary-docs/docs/articles/README.md

 The process of adding articles varies for different platforms.
 On mobile the user starts by specifying the article title and on the web the user is faced directly with an editor.
-However the case, when a user initializes the article (be it by specifying the article title, article body or the cover image), a draft is first created.
+However the case, when a user initializes the article (be it by specifying the article title, article body or the cover image) a draft is first created.
 The draft shall be saved the firebase realtime database in the order:

 ```typescript